How to stop siblings fighting?

-12. Empathize with your kids' feelings about each other, but set definite limits on their actions.
+12. Empathize with your kids' angry feelings about each other, but set definite limits on their actions.
 Kids are entitled to their feelings, which have a way of showing up in human beings, like our arms and legs.
 But all humans, even little ones, should be held responsible for what they do with their arms and legs and feelings.
 "When your brother messes with your things you get really angry.
 You can tell him how it makes you feel in words.
 We don't hit."
 "You wish you could stay up a half an hour later, like your sister.
 When you're in third grade, you'll be able to also.
 In the meantime, you can tell me if you're jealous of your sister, but you can't mess up her room."

-13. Teach both kids healthy self-management techniques, which can be a challenge.
+13. Teach kids healthy self-management techniques, which can be a challenge.
 Most of us never learned to regulate our own emotions as kids, so these are skills we don't necessarily model so well.
 Sometime when they're calm, make a game out of working with your kids on a list of healthy ways to handle anger.
 "Play the drums."
 "Write in your journal about how angry you are."
 “Dig a hole in the back yard and bury your angries.”
 “Breathe and count backwards from 10.”
 “Get a grownup.”
 "Put on headphones and dance to loud music."
 "Kick the soccerball."
 Be clear in that discussion that hitting, scratching, and pinching are never appropriate things to do to other people.
 Post the list on the fridge, and refer to it when you're mad, in front of them, to model using it.

 14. Labeling emotion is the first step in managing it.
 As you go through daily life, notice your kids' emotions and comment non-judgmentally on them.
 “It's so frustrating when you work hard on something and it collapses like that.
 No wonder you're angry.”
 “I wonder if you were jealous when your friend went off with that other child.”
 Don't feel like you need to solve their problems or talk them out of their feelings, just acknowledge the feelings so they will too.